fclaerho/buildstack/README.md

 <a id="glossary"></a>
 ### GLOSSARY

+  * **Build Manifest**:
+    Build stack input file.
+    For non-exotic projects and types 4+ build stacks, the following information is sufficient:
+      * a project name
+      * a version
+      * a type (library or executable)
+      * an entry point for an executable.
+    For lower types of build stack, the build manifest might contain the entire dependency graph.
   * **Build Target**:
     Abstract or concrete state to reach.
     Concrete build targets are generally platform objects such as files;